walterpg/google-drive-sync/docs2/usage/oauth.md

 for access to its Drive and other APIs.
 The process for doing so is designed for developer use, and it changes periodically.
 But generally it goes like this:

-1. Log on to the [Google API Console](https://console.developers.google.com/).
+1. Log on to the [Google Cloud API Console](https://console.developers.google.com/).
 2. Use the "Create a Project" link to create a space for your credentials.
 Name it something and click CREATE.
 3. Click the "Credentials" link, then "CREATE CREDENTIALS".
 A menu or